jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 - -i Location of the CRFReporter Comment files
 - -y Inventory year (the last year in CRFReporter)

-Practical note: the options -b, -k,-l and -m refer to ubiquitous configuration files.
+Practical note: the options -b, -k,-l and -m (`run-ghg-master.sh`, not shown here) in refer to ubiquitous configuration files.
 They come with the lukeghg package.
 Thus after downloading lukeghg from GitHub create *crf* and *PartyProfile* directories in `<GHGInventoryDirectory>` and run the `run-ghg-master.sh` script in `<GHGInventoryDirectory>`.